ShresthaAaryan/Task/README.md

 10. Theming and Dark Mode
 Add support for themes and a dark mode for better user experience.

-Contributing
-Contributions are welcome!
-If you’d like to contribute, please follow these steps:

-Fork the repository.

-Create a new branch for your feature or bugfix.

-Commit your changes and push to your fork.

-Submit a pull request with a detailed description of your changes.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Acknowledgments
 @dnd-kit for the drag-and-drop library.